Elleined/kafka-producer/README.md

  - KafkaTemplate is used to help your application to connect in kafka server and provides abstraction to Producer API of Kafka.
 Just like you use mysql-driver to connect in MySQL database.
 KafkaTemplate is provided by spring and usually be seen in producer applications to help create a event or send message/data in topic.

 # What is @KafkaListener
 - Used to easily subscribe to kafka topic created by producer.
-Method annotated with this will automatically when producer create a event or send a message/data to specified topic.
+Method annotated with this will automatically executed when producer create a event or send a message/data to specified topic.

 # [kafka-consumer](https://github.com/Elleined/kafka-consumer)